-On line 1a, show the name and TIN of the deceased's main pension payer during the assessment year.
-On line 1b show the name and TIN of any previous or secondary pension payer during the assessment year.
-If the deceased had more than two pension payers during the assessment year, attach a list with the additional information.
+On line 1a, show the name and TIN of your main pension payer during the assessment year.
+On line 1b, show the name and TIN of any previous or secondary pension payer during the assessment year.
+If you had more than two pension payers during the assessment year, attach a list with the additional information.

-Enter the deceased's taxable pension income for each pension payer in the space in the righthand column on line 1aor 1b.
+Enter your taxable pension income for each pension payer in the space in the right-hand column on line 1a or 1b.
 This amount should be shown in the taxable income box at the bottom right corner of Form P.16, Certificate of Total Emoluments and Tax Deducted Year End 31 March 2018.
-The deceased's estate should have received this form from the pension payer by 28 April 2018.
-Ask the payer for this form, if the deceased's estate did not receive it.
-Attach the second copy of Form P.16 to deceased's estate tax return.
-Keep the first copy for the deceased's estate records.
-On line 1c, add the amounts shown on lines 1a and 1b, plus the amounts shown on the attached list if the deceased had more than 2 pension payers.
+You should have received this form from the pension payer by 28 April 2018.
+Ask the payer for this form, if you did not receive it.
+Attach the second copy of Form P.16 to your tax return.
+Keep the first copy for your records.
+On line 1c, add the amounts shown on lines 1a and 1b, plus the amounts shown on the attached list if you had more than 2 pension payers.